EvgenyPoboykin/create-react-template-script/README.md

 ## create-react-component-script

-This script for Create/Remove React Component (styled-component, React Hooks)
+This script for Create/Remove React Component.

+### In teplates use dependencies
+styled-component, react hooks

 ### Available Scripts